Kedreamix/Linly-Dubbing/README.md

 ---

 ## License

+> [!Caution]
+>
+> When using this tool, please comply with relevant laws, including copyright, data protection, and privacy laws.
+Do not use this tool without permission from the original author and/or rights holder.

 `Linly-Dubbing` follows the Apache License 2.0.
 When using this tool, please comply with relevant laws, including copyright, data protection, and privacy laws.
 Do not use this tool without permission from the original author and/or rights holder.